jotask/CS22510Assignment/README.md

 ## Usage

 On a terminal go to the compiled program and use the follow command for run it: `./Assignment`

+Once the program has been opened you can see the simulation on the created screen.
+For stop the simulation just close the screen.

 The program have parameters that can be changed by passing arguments when it runs.